peteroupc/peteroupc.github.io/randomnotes.md

 > 1. Sampling from the exponential distribution via `-ln(RNDRANGEMinMaxExc(0, 1))` is an _exact algorithm_ (in theory), but not an _error-bounded_ one for common floating-point number formats.
 The same is true of the Box&ndash;Muller transformation.
 > 2. Sampling from the exponential distribution using the `ExpoExact` method in the page "[**Miscellaneous Observations on Randomization**](https://peteroupc.github.io/randmisc.html#ExpoExact)" is an _error-bounded algorithm_.
 Karney's algorithm for the normal distribution (Karney 2016\)[^1] is also error-bounded because it returns a result that can be made to come close to the normal distribution within any error tolerance desired simply by appending more random digits to the end.
 See also (Oberhoff 2018\)[^21].
 > 3. Examples of _approximate algorithms_ include sampling from a Gaussian-like distribution via a sum of `RNDRANGEMinMaxExc(0, 1)`, or most cases of modulo reduction to produce uniform-like integers at random (see notes in the section "[**RNDINT**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)").
+>
+> **Note:** Unfortunately, there are discrete distributions that require an infinite sampling time on average, such as some members of the zeta Dirichlet family of distributions (Devroye and Gravel 2020)[^20].
+Thus, in practice, an approximate or error-bounded sampler is needed for these distributions.
+Saad et al. (2020)[^22] discuss how to sample an approximation of a discrete distribution with a user-specified error tolerance, but only if the ideal distribution takes on a finite number of values, which is not the case for zeta Dirichlet.

 <a id=License></a>
 ## License